Types of Screws and Effective Tightening Methods: The Ultimate Guide

 Types of Screws

-They are generally classified as either female screws (which have nuts) or male screws (which include screws, small screws, fixed screws, turbine screws, wood screws, and others).
+They are generally classified into two main categories: female screws (which include nuts) and male screws (encompassing screws, machine screws, set screws, lead screws, wood screws, and others).
+This classification is based on their engagement method and load-bearing characteristics.

 Screw Specifications